Monday, June 9, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Those who feel more comfortable with the phone can also use the UniFi mobile app for the setup process and ongoing management.
 (I prefer the web UI and a large computer screen.)

-No matter which you use, you can manage the hardware completely independently from Ubiquiti.
-However, there’s an option to create a UI login account and tie the hardware to it to have a few more features and better ease of use.
+Regardless of which one you use, you can manage the hardware completely independently of Ubiquiti.
+However, there is an option to create a UI login account and tie the hardware to it, which allows for a few additional features and a better user experience.

 Ubiquiti and your privacy